 Privacy Service: A service-based software implementation of one or more privacy controls.

-Software Engineer: A person that adopts engineering approaches, such as established methodologies, processes, architectures, measurement tools, standards, organization methods, management methods, quality assurance systems and the like, in the development of large scale software, seeking to result in high productivity, low cost, controllable quality, and measurable development schedule (Wang, 2011).
-Note that we include apps that scale to millions of users as “large scale” software.
+Software Engineer: A person that adopts engineering approaches, such as established methodologies, processes, architectures, measurement tools, standards, organization methods, management methods, quality assurance systems and the like, in the development of software.
+(Wang, 2011).

 Software Organization: Any organization or department or unit within an organization that engages in the development of software products and services either directly or indirectly.